KyleKing/calcipy/docs/README.md

 Subcommands:

-  pack.bump-tag                  Experiment with bumping the git tag using `griffe` (experimental). pack.install-extras            Run poetry install with all extras. pack.lock                      Ensure poetry.lock is  up-to-date. pack.publish                   Build the distributed format(s) and publish. pack.sync-pyproject-versions   Experiment with setting the pyproject.toml dependencies to the version from poetry.lock (experimental).
+  pack.bump-tag                  Experiment with bumping the git tag using `griffe` (experimental). pack.install-extras            Run uv install with all extras. pack.lock                      Update package manager lock file. pack.publish                   Build the distributed format(s) and publish. pack.sync-pyproject-versions   Experiment with setting the pyproject.toml dependencies to the version from uv.lock (experimental).

 > calcipy-tags